 Introduction to the female pelvic cavity

-- Identify the major structures that form the walls and floor of the female pelvic cavity.
+- Identify the major structures that form the walls and floor of the female pelvic cavity from different views.

 - Recognize the major blood vessels that supply and drain the female pelvic cavity.